wentasah/boardproxy/README.md

 syntax](https://fmt.dev/latest/syntax.html), which get replaced by values specific for each board.
 See [this configuration file](./configs/psr-hw.toml) for examples.

+## User management

+There are at least two ways, how boardproxy users can be managed:

+- Each user has a separate UNIX account on the boardproxy server.

+  In this case, users can run boardproxy clients manually or their accounts can be configured as described in [SSH ForcedCommand](#ssh-forcedcommand) section.

+- All users share a single UNIX account and are authenticated by their SSH keys.
+In the `authorized_keys` file, the `command` option is used to run boardproxy.
+For example:

+        command="boardproxy --name=username /run/my_boards" ssh-rsa ...

 <!--  LocalWords:  boardproxy
  -->